Ben-Stoltzman/Spatial-modeling-1/Assignment 3.md

 # site 2

 The first layer i added was the Land cover map of Spain from ESRI downloaded from: `https://livingatlas.arcgis.com/landcoverexplorer/#mapCenter=55.24574%2C25.06542%2C11&mode=step&timeExtent=2017%2C2023&year=2023&downloadMode=true`
+I then clipped the file to be within the Segovia province as the focus will be on the Monterrubio site